Director, Institute for Translational Research in Children's Mental Health

 Our research projects have included diverse populations of families exposed to adversity and traumatic stress.
 These include our current study of National Guard and Reserve Families in Minnesota (ADAPT), as well as projects with families exposed to homelessness, intimate partner violence, maltreatment, and war (Ambit Network).
 Our projects also represent the geographic diversity of the state of Minnesota.
 In addition, two studies are underway outside Minnesota.
 In Michigan, we are conducting a study of parent preferences for parenting interventions, in partnership with the Michigan Department of Community Health, and as part of research of the Center for Personalized Prevention at the University of Minnesota.
 In Israel, we are studying parenting in families affected by exposure to missile attacks.

-Gewirtz, A.H., Pinna, K*., Hanson, S.K., & Brockberg, D*. (in press, Psychological Services).
+Gewirtz, A.H., Pinna, K., Hanson, S.K., & Brockberg, D. (2014).
 Promoting parenting to support reintegrating military families: After Deployment, Adaptive Parenting Tools.
+Psychological Services.

 Perlman, S., Cowen, B., Gewirtz, A., Haskett, M., & Stokes, L. (2012).
 Promoting positive parenting in the context of homelessness.
 American Journal of Orthopsychiatry, 82, 402-412.